barning/franvaro/README.md

 # :palm_tree: franvaro :palm_tree:
-A bot for team-absence in slack
+A bot to manage absences in slack.

 ## How to Run:
 * `npm install`